prysmaticlabs/documentation/website/docs/monitoring/partials/_status-checklist-partial.md

             <div className='guidance-container'>
                 <label htmlFor="st-7">9.
 Beacon node ↔ execution node connectivity</label>
                 <p>Issue <code>curl http://localhost:3500/eth/v1/node/syncing</code> from a separate terminal window.
                 `"el_offline": false` in the response can be interpreted as "EN-BN connection is healthy".
-Otherwise, observing the fields `"is_optimistic":true` may indicate that the execution node is still syncing or may have other issues. more details on this endpoint found on <a href='https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Node/getSyncingStatus'> the beacon API site </a>
+Otherwise, observing the fields `"is_optimistic":true` may indicate that the execution node is still syncing or may have other issues. more details on this endpoint found on <a href='https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Node/getSyncingStatus'>the beacon API site</a>
             </div>
         </div>
         <div className='task'>